DiamondLightSource/hdfmap/README.md

 defined 'path' and 'name' paramater, as well as other attributes

  - path -> '/entry/measurement/data' -> the location of an object within the file
- - name -> 'data' -> an path expressed as a simple variable name
+ - name -> 'data' -> a dataset expressed as a simple variable name

 Paths are unique locations within the file but can be used to identify similar objects in other files Names may not be unique within a file and are generated from the path.